 A podcast focused on great products and the people who make them

-When we last chatted with Adam Wathan he'd just launched his first book.
+When we last chatted with Adam he'd just written his first book, which did really well.

 His next project is a course called Test Driven Laravel.
 You won't believe his launch results!

 Adam Wathan has always been passionate about learning new things, and sharing what he's learned with the world.

 Then he discovered that he could earn an independent living doing it.

 Should you start a SaaS company in 2016?
 Does it still make sense to run a SaaS as a solopreneur?

 Josh is the founder of Baremetrics.
 He talks about the pros and cons of running a transparent startup, dealing with scrutiny, and his life as an entrepreneur.

 This is part 2 of my conversation with Nathan Barry.
 In the past four months, he's taken his burgeoning SaaS company (ConvertKit) from $1 million in annual recurring revenue to $2 million.

 That sounds exciting, but it wasn't easy getting there.
 In this episode Nathan talks about the stress of being a new CEO, running out of money, not being able to get a loan, and finally figuring out a way to succeed.

 The last time I talked to Nathan, his web app (ConvertKit) had just hit $5,000 in MRR.
 In this two part series, Nathan describes how they grew that to $182,000 in monthly recurring revenue.